 Letter from the Director

 The Neuroscience Graduate Program (NGP) at the University of Michigan is exceptional.
 It is the nexus of the neuroscience community at the University of Michigan, as it is a university-wide interdisciplinary program which encompasses faculty from multiple colleges, schools and institutes.
-Indeed, there are over 120 participating faculty which encompass the School of Medicine, College of Literature Science and Arts, College of Engineering, School of Dentistry, School of Kinesiology and School of Public Health and who hold appointments among 29 Departments or Institutes.
+Indeed, there are over 150 participating faculty which encompass the School of Medicine, College of Literature Science and Arts, College of Engineering, School of Dentistry, School of Kinesiology, School of Nursing, and School of Public Health and who hold appointments among 30 Departments or Institutes.
 Diversity coupled with neuroscience faculty prominence results in tremendous graduate student training opportunity and flexibility.
 Moreover, as the longest standing Neuroscience Ph.D. program in the United States the NGP at Michigan has built an exceptional graduate program.
 Collaborative interactions among NGP faculty result in integration across individual neuroscience disciplines and foster student research experiences through multiple levels.
-The program is composed of 60 to 70 graduate students and has more than 130 successful and accomplished alumni that work in academic research, industrial research and development, academic medicine and biotechnology.
+The program is composed of over 70 graduate students and has more than 200 successful and accomplished alumni that work in academic research, industrial research and development, academic medicine and biotechnology.

 The NGP at the University of Michigan encompasses the complete spectrum of neuroscience training and research and incorporates the full range of multidisciplinary techniques in a collegial, integrative and supportive environment.
 Our goal is to facilitate training of the future leaders in the field of neuroscience and develop students that compete successfully in the scientific marketplace.